AMWA-TV/is-13/docs/Interoperability - IS-04.md

 ## Discovery

-The Read/Write Node API SHOULD be advertised as a service endpoint.
+The Read/Write Node API SHOULD be advertised as a 'service' endpoint under an IS-04 NMOS Node in the `services` array.
 Control interfaces can identify all Nodes which implement the Read/Write Node API by a `type` Uniform Resource Name (URN) having the base `urn:x-nmos:service:rw-node` followed by a `/` character and the API version.
 The associated `href` is the URL of the Read/Write Node API base resource.